-UK house prices continue to perform strongly – in fact, at the fastest and strongest annual rate in over four years.
+However, as we reported back at the beginning of November, UK house prices continued to perform strongly – in fact, at the fastest and strongest annual rate in over four years.

 - See more: Browse the World's Best Homes in our dedicated section